The Lost World (Crichton novel): Plot

-Simultaneously, another group – consisting of geneticist Lewis Dodgson and his assistant Howard King, and "celebrity" biologist George Baselton – learns of Levine's expedition and travels to Isla Sorna.
-This second group plans to steal dinosaur eggs for Biosyn, the rival company of InGen indirectly responsible for the sabotage that led to the Jurassic Park disaster.
-Before leaving, they encounter Harding and offer to give her a ride to Isla Sorna.
-However, just as they approach the island, Dodgson attempts to kill her by shoving her off the boat, but she survives and meets up with Malcolm's group on the island.
+Lewis Dodgson, his assistant Howard King, and George Baselton learn from James of Levine's expedition and travel to Isla Sorna.
+They plan to steal dinosaur eggs for Biosyn, the company responsible for the sabotage of Jurassic Park.
+Before departing, Dodgson’s group encounters Harding and offer to give her a ride to Isla Sorna.
+However, Dodgson attempts to kill her by shoving her off the boat, but she survives.
+She eventually meets up with Malcolm's group on the island.